ankitects/anki-manual/src/media.md

 `hello 100%.jpg` will appear as `hello%20100%25.jpg` in the HTML editor.
-Internally, Anki still uses the original filenames, so if you would like to [search](searching.md) for the file or modify the filename with [Find&Replace](browsing.md#find-and-replace), you would need to use the name as it appears on disk., not as it appears in the HTML editor.
+Internally, Anki still uses the original filenames, so if you would like to [search](searching.md) for the file or modify the filename with [Find&Replace](browsing.md#find-and-replace), you would need to use the name as it appears on disk, not as it appears in the HTML editor.
 Exporting to a text file is another way to see the underlying representation.